fabianngv29/STM32Lab-Intrument-Data/README.md

 Link to paper:

 ## 👤 Author
-Alejandra Cepeda-Argüelles, Fabián García-Vázquez, Héctor A. Guerrero-Osuna, Perla C. Miranda-Barreras, Jesús A. Nava-Pintor, Luis F. Luque-Vega, Emmanuel Lopez-Neri, Ma. del Rosario Martínez-Blanco
+Alejandra Cepeda-Argüelles, Fabián García-Vázquez, Perla C. Miranda-Barreras, Jesús A. Nava-Pintor, Luis F. Luque-Vega, Sodel Vázquez-Reyes, Ma. del Rosario Martínez-Blanco, and Héctor A. Guerrero-Osuna

 # Acknowledgements
 The authors want to thank the Mexican Secretariat of Science, Humanities, Technology and Innovation (SECIHTI by its initials in Spanish) for its support to the National Laboratory of Embedded Systems, Advanced Electronics Design and Micro Systems (LN-SEDEAM by its initials in Spanish), project numbers 282357, 293384, 299061, 314841, 315947, and 321128 and scholarship numbers 1012274.